Get PeakVisor App

 Wind-Buffed Powder

-Mammoth is a great place for many types of skiing, but it is simply the best place in the US and probably the world to ski the kind of wind-affected powder skiers call ‘wind-buff’.
-This unique surface is creamy and supportive, yet soft and bouncy.
+Mammoth is an excellent place for many types of skiing, but it is the best place in the US, and probably the world, to ski the wind-affected powder skiers call ‘wind-buff.’
+This unique surface is creamy and supportive yet soft and bouncy.
 Skis respond with laser precision to your every command.
 Tracks disappear in minutes, leaving a fresh slate for the next skier.
-These are my favorite days at Mammoth, and you will find a crew of locals who feel the same way.
-Unlike the big bluebird powder days, there aren’t many people around and it is truly an all-you-can-ski freshies bonanza.
+These are my favorite days at Mammoth; you will find a crew of locals who feel the same way.
+Unlike the big bluebird powder days, there aren’t many people around, and it is an all-you-can-ski freshies bonanza.

-23 laps on Chair 23 is the magic number.
-Once you’ve bested that challenge, see if you can make it to the bottom in 23 turns.
+Twenty-three laps on Chair 23 is the magic number.
+Once you’ve bested that challenge, see if you can reach the bottom in 23 turns.
 It’s not a bad way to dial in your 328 ft (100 m) turning radius.

 The downside to these howling days is that the winds are often obnoxious to skiers or affect lift operations on Chair 23 or the Summit Gondola.
 But if you can brave the elements, enlightenment lies ahead.